finlaymcalpine/finlaymcalpine.github.io/_posts/2024-05-08-pyo3-and-rust.md

 _As always, I appreciate any corrections or feedback to feedback@finlaymcalpine.com_

 [^1]: While there's no question that the speed benefits of a language like Rust are of little use in a simple case like this, it's an entry point into the general concept of using high-performance languages under the hood.
-And Rust is an interesting language that's gaining a lot of traction in the data space, e.g. it's the underlying engine behind the Polars DataFrame library
+And Rust is an interesting language that's gaining a lot of traction in the data space, e.g. it's the engine behind the Polars DataFrame library